 Teaching persuasive writing to our students allows them to communicate their ideas with conviction, influence others, and make their voices heard in an increasingly competitive and crowded world.

-- a letter (e.g. a cover letter for a job application)
+- letters (e.g. a cover letter for a job application)

 A statement of position

 The statement of position clearly states the central argument of the text — generally near the beginning so audiences know what to expect right from the outset.
 Here’s an example from Al Gore’s 2007 Academy Award speech:

 My fellow Americans, people all over the world, we need to solve the climate crisis.
 It’s not a political issue; it’s a moral issue.
 We have everything we need to get started, with the possible exception of the will to act.
 That’s a renewable resource.
 Let’s renew it.

 This example is effective because Gore’s words are clear, powerful and direct.
 The audience is left in no doubt as to the central message.